Table of contents

 DSCR loans evaluate:

-• Debt Service Coverage Ratio (DSCR): Minimum typically 1.20 or higher.
+• Debt Service Coverage Ratio (DSCR): Minimum typically 1.0 to 1.2 depending on lender and credit score

 • LTV ratio: Balancing leverage with monthly payment affordability.